Retire in Bend Oregon

 Bend also has many volunteer opportunities.
 Habitat for Humanity, The Oregon High Desert Museum, Hospice, and Saint Charles Medical Center are only a few of the many opportunities to give back to the community.

 Bend Oregon real estate prices are still moderate compared to some parts of the nation.
-The median home price is around $350,000.
+The median home price is around $400,000.
 Real estate prices have been rising steadily over the past decade because Bend is such a wonderful place to live and retire.
-The last couple of years have seen prices falling and now there are some really good buys available.

 If you are thinking of moving when you retire give Bend Oregon strong consideration.
 It is a great place to live.